8 Incredible California State Parks to Visit

 Are you looking for new state parks in California to check out during the new season?
-I’m right there with you!
-Here are 8 Spectacular California State Parks I recommend if you are searching for new places to hike, photograph or are just looking for a different location to see for the first time.
+Here are 8 Incredible California State Parks to visit for Hiking, Views & Nature.

 1) Fort Ord Dunes State Park

-Fort Ord Dunes State Park is in Marina and is located in Monterey County.
+Fort Ord Dunes State Park is in Marina, Monterey County.
 This location used to be an old military base along the coast, which opened to the public as a state park in 2009.
-Fort Ord extends to about 4 miles of coastline; here, you’ll get sights of sand dunes and hiking trails that lead you to the ocean.
+Fort Ord extends to about 4 miles of coastline; here, you’ll get sights of dunes and hiking trails that lead you to the ocean.
 It is an excellent place for kids to play on the dunes; dogs are not allowed near the ocean or hiking trails leading to the beach.
-This location is best to visit when the coast is warmer in the spring and summer.

 2) Henry Cowell State Park